Jihosong/HouseZero/README.md

 **House Section** - toggles a fixed section of the house.

-**Auto Rotation On/Off** - toggles the rotation of the house.
+**Auto Rotation** - toggles the rotation of the house.

-### House
-Target and drag the base of the house to rotate.
-Target and drag the top of the house to scale.
-House

 ## Features

+### Spatial Maaping
+Spatial mapping provides a holographic representation of physical surfaces in the environment around the HoloLens.
+The project model is interactable with the real-world surfaces by tapping the center of the model.

 ### CFD